-00:00 Introduction by Peter Bagrov, Curator in Charge, Moving Image Department, George Eastman Museum
+00:00 Introduction by Peter Bagrov, Senior Curator, Moving Image Department, George Eastman Museum

 06:50 Emergency Ward

 Emergency Ward (Emergency Ward, St. Vincent's Hospital, New York City: A Reality Film by the Filmscope Process ) (US 1952)

 Editor: Leo Hurwitz